lution/uveio.github.io/_posts/2015-07-16-practical-python-multiprocessing.markdown

 The access logs are stored in multiple files, with around 1GB size for each.

-The results will be saved to a file with the following format:
+The exptected results will be saved to a file with the following format:

 {% highlight bash %}
 /uve/service/myprofile 382388701